ibudasov/ibudasov.github.io/wiki/Azure.md

 **Azure Service Fabric**: This is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices and containers.

 **Azure Logic Apps**: This is a cloud service that helps you schedule, automate, and orchestrate tasks, business processes, and workflows when you need to integrate apps, data, systems, and services across enterprises or organizations.

+## Azure Functions
+- Functions are event-driven, meaning your code only runs when triggered by an event.
+This makes Functions very cost-effective since you only pay for the compute resources required to run your code.
+- Functions supports many programming languages including C#, JavaScript, Java, Python and more.
+This allows you to write functions using your preferred language.
+- Triggers define how a function is invoked.
+Common triggers include HTTP requests, timers, queues, etc. Bindings connect functions to other Azure services and resources like storage queues, tables, etc.
+- Functions has built-in auto-scaling, so it can handle varying loads efficiently without needing to manage infrastructure.

+## Azure Container Apps

+- k8s under the hood
+- Container Apps is for longer running containerized microservices, web apps, etc. Functions are better suited for short-lived, event-driven code snippets.
+- With Container Apps you manage the containers and infrastructure.
+Functions handles all the infrastructure management for you.
+- Container Apps gives you more control over containers and infrastructure but requires managing scaling and uptime.
+Functions automatically scales for you.